youknowjack/gcdata-site/src/docs/imhotep.md

 <a href="https://imhotep.gcdata.org/iql/q/CTT3AY" target="_blank">▶️ Run Query</a>

 <a name="q2"></a>
-#### Top English Language Writers, by issue count, with series and publisher counts
+### Top English-language writers, by issue count, with series and publisher counts

+Think Stan Lee is in the top spot?
+Then I guess you don't know Jack...

 ```sql
 FROM gcdissuesnapshot <start-date> <end-date>